Tyler Perry and Clintons attend actor Cicely Tyson memorial | ExBulletin

 NEW YORK (AP) Tyler Perry and Bill and Hillary Clinton were among the attendees at a private memorial service for Cicely Tyson at the famous Abyssinian Baptist Church in Harlem.

+Abyssinian Baptist pastor Reverend Calvin O. Butts said Tyson was an example of a life well lived and an example of how we could all live, adding that she was as much an ambassador for peace and l love anyone I can think of. .

+He noted that Tyson’s service fell during Black History Month, giving us yet another illustration of some of the great people who have contributed to American arts and culture.

-Tuesday’s memorial service came a day after hundreds of admirers of the pioneering black actor lined up outside the church for a public screening.
+The memorial service came on Tuesday a day after hundreds of admirers of the pioneering black actor lined up outside the church for a public screening.
 Some said they had come from as far as Atlanta or Los Angeles to be there.

-Abyssinian Baptist pastor Reverend Calvin O. Butts later said Tyson was an example of a life well lived and an example of how we could all live, adding that she was as much an ambassador for the peace and love that anyone i can of.

-Gospel singer Bebe Winans and Valerie Simpson of duo Ashford & Simpson were also present for the nearly three-hour service.

-Tyson is deceased 28.
+Tyson passed away on January 28.
 The New York-born actor was 96 years old.

+Faye Wattleton, a reproductive rights activist who had been friends with Tyson for over 30 years, said: She was 96 but we thought she was going to live at least to 100.
+People like her never really go away.
+I hope she feels all the love we gave her today.

+Also in attendance were Valerie Simpson of the duo Ashford & Simpson, stylist Ellin LaVar and Emmy-nominated choreographer George Faison, who said he knew Tyson through her former husband, Miles Davis.

 Tyson was the first black woman to have a recurring role in a dramatic television series, the 1963 drama East Side, West Side.
 Her performance as the wife of a sharecropper in the 1972 film Sounder cemented her stardom and earned her an Oscar nomination.